abinash-thakur/user-api-service/README.md

 ### Step 3:
-I am using the node version 20 build this project, so for switch the version used bellow command command
+I am using the node version 20 build this project, so for switch the version used bellow command
 #### nvm use 20

 ### Step 3:
-run the migration file to create the tables inside the db command
+run the migration file to create the tables inside the db use below command
 #### npm run migration:run

 ### Step 4:
-run the project
+run the project use below command
-command
 #### npm run start:dev

 ### Step 5: